wu-hongjun/macOS-Thinkpad-X1-Extreme/README.md

 ## Update
 ##### Recent
+* [20190522] Updated some minor things in Readme.MD.
 * [20190520] Lenovo announced X1 Extreme 2nd Generation.
 This project is for the 1st generation.
 * [20190510] [Some improvements in Bluetooth](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/issues/11#issuecomment-491468609).
 Now I shall conclude this project is 100% perfect.